helpscout/HSAttachmentPicker/README.md

 ## Usage

-You'll want to create a new `HSAttachmentPicker`, assign a delegate, and call `showAttachmentMenu`.
+To use the attachment picker, create a new `HSAttachmentPicker` instance, assign a delegate, and call `showAttachmentMenu`.

+#### Objective-C

+You can find a full example of using the attachment picker in the [example project](Example).

 ```objective-c
 HSAttachmentPicker *menu = [[HSAttachmentPicker alloc] init];